Quarter Century Amateur Radio Club

 Winlink Wednesday emails can be sent via Winlink to Alex, VA6MCP.
 Instructions on how to do this are on the website www.wcar.ca

-To Join QCARC or renew your membership, the form is on our website www.qcarc.net Membership dues and donations can be e-transferred to firstname.lastname@example.org
+The form is on our website www.qcarc.net Membership dues and donations can be e-transferred to QCARC

-When needed, QCARC helps its members or the family of silent keys with tower work and station dispersals.
+When needed, QCARC helps amateurs or the famly of silent keys with tower work and station dispersals.
 We can sell your items for you at the flea markets or swap and shop.
+If you would rather not be bothered trying to sell items you can donate them to QCARC.
 If you need this type of assistance contact VE6UFO at 780-232-7012 or email@example.com

 QCARC weekly 2 meter net and Swap &